pogzyb/tourist/README.md

 #### Local (for testing.)

+Run the Tourist service on your local machine for testing or prototyping:

 0. Have docker
+1. Clone this repo
-1. `make tourist-local` - runs a docker container on your machine
+2. `make tourist-local` - runs a docker container on your machine

 Check the docs at `http://localhost:8000/docs`

 #### AWS (for real.)

-Setup your own instance of Tourist with one-command.
+Deploy your own instance of Tourist into AWS with Terraform.

+<b>IMPORTANT: Tourist uses serverless infrastructure to keep costs extremely low, however the costs will not be $0.</b>

-0. Have docker
+1. Have docker
-0. Have an AWS account with credentials copied to `.env.aws` in the root of this project
+2. Have an AWS account with credentials copied to `.env.aws` in the root of this project
+3. Clone this repo
-1. `make tourist-iac-interactive`
+4. `make tourist-iac-interactive`
-2. `terraform apply` - deploys the infratructure into your AWS account
+5. `terraform apply` - deploys the infratructure into your AWS account

 Use your endpoint: `https://<uuid>.execute-api.us-east-1.amazonaws.com/main` (available in terraform outputs)